meincv/mysmartfarming12/teaching.md

 - AI-based decision support systems
 - Robotics and automation in agriculture

-**Interested in a thesis project?** Contact us at [ehsan.yaghoubi@hswt.de](mailto:ehsan.yaghoubi@hswt.de) to discuss available topics aligned with your interests and our ongoing research.
+**Interested in a thesis project?** Contact us at [florian.haselbeck@hswt.de](mailto:florian.haselbeck@hswt.de) to discuss available topics aligned with your interests and our ongoing research.

 ---